clintjb/clintjb-github.io/mba/index.md

 * Ethics
 * Entrepreneurship

 Most information I found had suggested somewhere between 8-12 hours per week per subject is required to complete the courses.
 As a father of two and quite a demanding job, I had decided to look at this as a long-term goal and take one subject at a time.

 I have a reasonable distance to travel to work so generally allocated one hour per work day to study during transit on my tablet.
-All in all, it was a 2.5 year effort; but the flexibility this way of working gave really allowed me to really manage it well within my schedule.
-The quality of the courses was phenomenal and would highly recommend to all.
+All in all, it was a 2.5 year effort; but the flexibility this way of working gave really allowed me to manage it well within my schedule.
+The quality of the courses was phenomenal and I would highly recommend to all.
 If you have any questions or would like to know more from my experience on the topic, please drop me a line.

 Cheers, Clint